Dedicated to the conservation and protection of native ecosystems, farm and forestlands, watersheds,

 Carl Costanzi, Director - Norway

-Sarah Dailey, Director - Otisfield
+Sarah Dailey, Clerk - Otisfield

 Sarah is a mother of two young boys and is training to work with developmentally-challenged youth.